 ― Efrat Cybulkiewicz

-Every place we go and every time our steps take us in different environments will always remain part of our journey.
-We cannot ever taste the same food without bringing back the memories attached to it.
-We cannot step on the same streets that once shared on our side those that got attached to our memories.
-Everywhere we go we leave a piece of our soul in the keepsake of other lands, to be added to the collection of the lost and found feelings.
-The further we travel, the more we shred our soul in pieces, living a small part to everyone we met, a little bit less is kept from ourselves.
-We cannot ever be whole after we spread ourselves around the world, and tracking back our steps and recollecting the pieces, would not change our scope and purpose in this life.
-That’s why every time we want to get back in time, we keep in frames our memories, and we memorize every step we took, in case one day will turn our steps and head back home.
-But where is home?
-Is it the place where we were born and lived our childhood?
-Is it the one where we spent a few days but could not forget no matter how far we got?
-Home is where we stay with our family, but feel like we don’t belong in there anymore?
-To be the one where we find peace, even though there is not much to put our hands-on?
-Where is home, and why we are missing it so much?
+Every place I went and every time my steps took me into a different environment, always remained part of my journey.
+I couldn’t ever taste the same food without bringing back the memories attached to it.
+I couldn’t step on the same streets that once got attached to my memories.
+Everywhere I went I left a piece of my soul in the keepsake of other lands, to be added to the collection of lost and found feelings.
+The further I traveled, the more I shred my soul in pieces, living a small part to everyone I met, a little bit less was kept from myself.
+I couldn’t ever be whole after I spread myself around the world, and tracking back my steps and recollecting the pieces, would not change my scope and purpose in this life.
+That’s why every time I wanted to get back in time, I kept in frames my memories, and I memorized every walk I took, just in case one day I would turn my steps and head back home.
+But where was home?
+Was it in the place where I was born and lived my childhood?
+Was it the one where I spent a few days but could not forget it no matter how far I went?
+Did home was where I stayed with my family, but felt like I did not belong there anymore?
+To be the one where I found peace, even though there was not much to put my hands on?
+Where was home, and why I was missing it so much?

 “Traveling, she realized, was like a slow dismemberment of the body.
 It plucked the heart out of her and split it into pieces, leaving a bit behind wherever she went, never to be whole again.”